SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Be Prepared

-Prepare proficiency bonus additional spells so you always have what you need.
+Prepare proficiency bonus additional spells, so you always have what you need.

 * Breadth of Knowledge